How to Elope at Garden of the Gods

 Colorado is pretty epic when it comes to elopements.
-There are so many gorgeous places to plan your elopement, but almost all of them require a fee and application process to hold your ceremony.
+There are so many gorgeous places to plan your Colorado elopement.
+Garden of the Gods is outside of Colorado Springs and close to Denver, CO.
 If you’re looking for an awesome place to elope with views of sandstone formations, then a Garden of the Gods elopement may be just for you.
+This elopement location is easily accessible, has Colorado mountain views, and it’s currently FREE to elope there!

 Let’s jump into everything you need to know when planning your elopement at Garden of the Gods in Colorado.
-We also included some bonus elopement stories to inspire you as you plan.
-Feel free to pin some of these stories for later!
+Feel free to use the links below to jump to the section you’re most interested in.

 - When to Elope in Garden of the Gods